diffix/website/src/routes/blog/nyc-taxi-data-heatmap.md

 <img src="figs/speed-fare-raw.png" width="600">

-While there are slight differences, both the Diffix and original heatmaps convey the same insights.
+While there are slight differences, both the Diffix and original heatmaps convey the same basic insights.

 ## Key takeaways